 - Get out of bed and hit the ground running.
 Don’t stay in pajamas, immediately put on workout clothes.

 - I was constantly complaining that I didn’t have time on work days.
-Now I get up an hour earlier, I wasn’t sleeping much anyways with my crazy hormonal activity, but I’m getting to bed much earlier and it feels great.
+Now I get up an hour earlier, I wasn’t sleeping much anyways with my crazy hormonal activity, but I’m getting to bed earlier and it feels great.

 Some Free Ideas